 WELCOME to the HTHIC Heritage & Slow TourismLAB.

 The LAB is an independent think tank for experts – academics, professionals and business owners – as well as other individuals involved in, related to or with a specific interest in fields connected to heritage and tourism.
-The LAB, an HTHIC spin-off and not-for-profit initiative, explores the varying meanings and practices of Slow. read more >
+In this LAB we explore the varying meanings and practices of Slow. read more >